He sang to millions on YouTube. He died on the streets of Edmonton | CBC News

 A neighbour recorded a shaky video of the performance with friends in the background wagging bottles and laughing.
 That evening, it was uploaded onto Facebook.

-"We were really happy for him," said Michelle Stewart, mom.
+"We were really happy for him," said his mom, Michelle Stewart.
 "We knew he was talented."

-Last month, Jesse, 31, died on the streets of Edmonton.
-It was likely a drug overdose, said Michelle.
+Last month, Jesse Stewart, 31, died on the streets of Edmonton.
+It was likely a drug overdose, his mother said.

-By the time of his death, Cold Beer had almost 14 million views on YouTube.
+By the time of his death, Cold Beer had reached almost 14 million views on YouTube.

 The life of Jesse Stewart

-Michelle said in elementary school, teachers noticed Jesse was intelligent for his age.
+Michelle said that in elementary school, teachers noticed that her son was intelligent for his age.
 By Grade 5, he was already attending a high school computer class.

 Jesse was drawn to music early on, and his grandfather paid for private guitar lessons.

-"He didn't want to live a boring life, like going to a nine to five job," said Michelle.
+"He didn't want to live a boring life, like going to a 9-to-5 job," Michelle said.

-Arlo would regularly come onto stage during shows and Jesse even wrote a song about her.
+Arlo would regularly come on the stage during shows, and Jesse even wrote a song about her.

-"Not only did Arlo keep him physically warm when he was out on the streets, but she kept his heart from freezing over," said Reinelt.
+"Not only did Arlo keep him physically warm when he was out on the streets, but she kept his heart from freezing over," said his friend, Reinelt.

 His music

 While Cold Beer is a cover, Jesse made it his own.
-The original, called Cry Tunes by Donnie Dumphy, is a comedy about someone choosing beer over their girlfriend.
+The original, called Cry Tunes by Donnie Dumphy, is a humorous song about someone choosing beer over their girlfriend.
 Jesse's is about a battle with alcoholism.

 Judging by the thousands of comments beneath his videos, his music touched many.
 Some wrote that Jesse inspired them to drive across the country, follow a dream or even stop suicide attempts.